Ronald Gene Simmons: Personal life and military career

-Ronald Gene Simmons was born on July 15, 1940, in Chicago, Illinois, to Loretta and William Simmons.
-He was their second son.
-A daughter, Nancy Ellen Simmons (later Madden), was born on February 4, 1942.
-On January 31, 1943, Simmons’s father died of a stroke.
-Within a year, his mother remarried William D. Griffen, a civil engineer with the U.S. Army Corps of Engineers.
-The couple had a son, Peter, shortly thereafter.
-In 1946, the Corps transferred Griffen to Little Rock, Arkansas, initiating a series of relocations across central Arkansas over the next decade.
-For a time, the family lived in Pope County, near Hector.
+Ronald Gene Simmons was born on July 15, 1940, in Chicago, Illinois, the second of three children born to Loretta and William Simmons.
+After his father died of a stroke in 1943, his mother married William D. Griffen, a civil engineer with the U.S. Army Corps of Engineers.
+The family relocated frequently due to Griffen's work, living in Pope County near Hector from 1946 to 1950, then in the Little Rock area, Albuquerque, and later California.